A New Approach to Drifting Games, Based on Asymptotically Optimal Potentials

 combined with the final-time condition

-(The superscript $d$ stands for ``discrete.''
-We will use the similar notation $\la(\s,t)$ for our potentials, since they are intended to be approximations of $\la^d_\delta$).

 The dynamic programming principle \eqref{eqn:DPP for original game} defines $\la^d_\delta (\s,t)$ for all $\s \in \R^N$ and all negative integer times $t$.
-But we are interested in the final-time loss when the chips are initially at $0$; thus our goal is to estimate $\la^d_\delta(\bm{0},-T)$.
-This is the player's \emph{minimax loss}.
+Our goal is to estimate the final-time loss when the chips are initially at $0$, i.e. $\la^d_\delta(\bm{0},-T)$, and this is the player's \emph{minimax loss}.
 Unpacking the dynamic programming principle, it is